diddy-boy/mini-pi-media-server/README.md

 What is it ?
-A very light weight media server that can run on a Raspberry Pi zero 2 w up to a Raspberry Pi 5. version 4.3 onwards has the onboard wifi as an access point that the pi routes network traffic through to the thernet port as well as hoosting minidlna, cockpit, samba and apache onto both networks
+A very light weight media server that can run on a Raspberry Pi zero 2 w up to a Raspberry Pi 5. version 4.3 onwards has the onboard wifi as an access point that the pi routes network traffic through to the ethernet port as well as hoosting minidlna, cockpit, samba and apache onto both networks

 ## Demo Video
 [![Demo Video](https://img.youtube.com/vi/wmIS9kGbxiU/0.jpg)](https://www.youtube.com/watch?v=wmIS9kGbxiU)